musesum/Tr3/README.md

 - Tr3 script follows Swift idiom

 Cross between Swift and Json
-- no parsing conveniences like ; and , that obfuscate Human readability
+- no parsing conveniences like `;` and `,` that obfuscate Human readability
-- intermediate step
+- intermediate step between scripting and compiling

 #### Amorphous computation:

 While the visitor pattern naturally maps to multithreading on a traditional CPU, it also maps to neuromorphic computing, where each node is its own processor, comparing its ID with the visitors ID and refusing to activate if already visited.
-Somewhat akin to the McCoullough-Pitts neural model, which modelled a refractory period.
+Somewhat akin to the McCoullough-Pitts neural model, which models a refractory period.

 A future version of Tr3 will refractory periods at the node level.